(updated 8th April 2019)

 What’s being proposed?

 As diesel vehicles are the largest single source of NO2 emissions in London, action to combat air pollution has focused on improving their emission standards and reducing their numbers.
-To this end, Sadiq Khan is levying a new ‘T-Charge’ on older vehicles from October this year, before turning the capital into an Ultra Low Emission Zone (ULEZ).
+To this end, Sadiq Khan levied a new ‘T-Charge’ on older vehicles from October 2017, before turning the capital into an Ultra Low Emission Zone (ULEZ) on 8th April 2019.
 The most polluting cars and vans will have to pay £12.50 a day to drive within the ULEZ, while buses, coaches and HGVs that do not meet the emission standards will face a £100-a-day fee.

 Isn’t London already a Low Emission Zone?

-When will the Ultra Low Emission Zone begin?
+When did the Ultra Low Emission Zone begin?

 Khan’s predecessor, Boris Johnson, planned for the ULEZ to come into force in September 2020.
-However, Khan campaigned on bringing that date forward, and is currently consulting on plans to introduce it in April 2019.
+However, Khan campaigned on bringing that date forward by one year – meaning the zone came into effect on 8th April 2019.

-What area will the Ultra Low Emission Zone cover?
+What area does the Ultra Low Emission Zone cover?

 Initially, the ULEZ will cover the same area as the existing Congestion Charge zone: from King’s Cross in the north to Vauxhall Bridge in the south, and from Buckingham Palace in the west to Tower Bridge in the east.
 However, Mayor Khan wants to extend the ULEZ to cover all heavy vehicles in Greater London in 2020, and to cover cars and vans between the North and South Circular roads in 2021.